Representative bodies, such as governor associations or fora, within a Local Authority (LA) area, serve a valuable purpose in at least four respects:

 The advantages for school governing bodies of membership of the CGA include:

-- being part of an effective vehicle expressing the views, concerns and hopes of governing bodies in Cardiff to the local authority, the Consortium, the Welsh Government and Governors Wales
+- being part of an effective vehicle expressing the views, concerns and hopes of governing bodies in Cardiff to the local authority, the Consortium and the Welsh Government

 - involvement in programmes and activities which facilitate exchanges of ideas and best practice and thus help promote the development of skills and expertise in individual governors and governing bodies